top of page

 Each contestant is competing against herself and receives a score in the 1 to 10 point range, using whole numbers only.
 More than one contestant may receive the same score in each phase.

-noel interview.jpeg
+miss interview.jpeg

 Private Interview - 30% of total score

 This is the first phase of competition to take place.
 Each contestant interviews for 10 minutes, seated at a board table with a panel of 5-7 judges.
-The contestant will have a 30 second opening, 9 minute interview, and is then allowed a 30 second wrap up/closing statement.
+The contestant will have a 30 second opening, 9 minute interview, and a 30 second wrap up/closing statement.
 Wardrobe is the contestant's choice - fashionable interview attire.
 Contestants are questioned on their background as presented on their resume, their community service initiative (or CSI), educational and career goals, opinions on current events/social issues, interests, hobbies, extracurricular activities, etc. The interview allows insight into the contestant's:

 • ability to fulfill the qualifications, responsibilities, duties, and term of the titleholder;